 Funded status of largest U.S. corporate pension plans held steady in 2022

-Despite weak investment returns, rising interest rates kept year-end funded status at 95%, WTW analysis finds

-/EIN News/ -- ARLINGTON, Va., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- The funded status of the nation’s largest corporate defined benefit pension plans ended 2022 at the same level as it began the year, as weak investment returns offset lower pension liabilities created by higher interest rates, according to an analysis by WTW (NASDAQ: WTW), a leading global advisory, broking and solutions company.
+ARLINGTON, Va., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- The funded status of the nation's largest corporate defined benefit pension plans ended 2022 at the same level as it began the year, as weak investment returns offset lower pension liabilities created by higher interest rates, according to an analysis by WTW WTW, a leading global advisory, broking and solutions company.

 WTW examined pension plan data for 356 Fortune 1000 companies that sponsor U.S. defined benefit pension plans and have a December fiscal year-end date.
 The aggregate pension funded status of these plans at the end of 2022 is estimated to be 95%, the same level as at the end of 2021.
 The analysis also found the funding deficit is projected to be $62 billion at the end of 2022, down from $80 billion at the end of 2021.
 Pension obligations declined 26% from $1.73 trillion at the end of 2021 to an estimated $1.28 trillion at the end of 2022.